syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 Confidence scores 0.6-0.9
 Source: "ensemble_4"
-No timezone warnings
+You may get a timezone offset warning but it wil adjust on its own.
-Predictions every hour
+Predictions every hour or every minute you can decide in settings

 Bad Signs: ❌